 If negligence was a causal factor in a burn injury, victims should understand their rights to pursue compensation through the courts.
-If you have questions about your accident and liability issues, a burn injury lawyer from Rutter Mills can provide answers and explain your options moving forward.
+If you have questions about your accident and liability issues, a burn injury lawyer from our team of expert personal injury lawyers can provide answers and explain your options moving forward.
 If we determine that you have a valid case for damages, we will utilize all resources to recover the maximum compensation for your injuries, pain and emotional suffering.

 Causes of burn injuries

 No matter how much caution you exercise to prevent personal injury, accidents can happen due to events beyond your control.
 A faulty pressure cooker explodes, spraying scalding soup over your chest, arms and hands.
 A heating pad short-circuits and an electrical current blisters your skin.
 Your car is broad-sided by a distracted driver, causing a dangerous gas fire.

 The majority of burn injuries are preventable, says the American Burn Association, and they happen in a variety of ways, from chemical exposure and contact with open flames to radiation and electrical burns.

 The following are the most prevalent causes of burn injuries in the U.S.:

 - Contact with fire – Nearly half all serious burn injuries are attributed to contact with open flame or fire

 - Thermal burns – these burn injuries are caused by contact with a hot object, steam, open flame or extreme heat